Full coverage on a car insurance policy typically includes comprehensive and collision insurance, in addition to liability coverage.

 Even with liability, collision, and comprehensive, not everything is covered.

-To get true full coverage car insurance quotes just enter your zip code in above!
+To get actual full-coverage car insurance quotes, just enter your ZIP code above!

 Since liability only covers the other person’s car, collision and comprehensive are needed to cover damage caused to your own car.
-This is why buying liability, collision, and comprehensive is often termed full coverage.
+Thus, buying liability, collision, and comprehensive is often termed full coverage.

 Medical Insurance & Personal Injury Protection

-Although medical insurance and personal injury protection are not usually considered part of full coverage, some would say that this is an essential part of car insurance and is truly needed in order to have full protection.
+Although medical insurance and personal injury protection are not usually considered part of full coverage, some would say that they are essential for car insurance.
 Liability covers bodily injury for the people in the other car, but it does not provide you with any medical insurance if you should need it.

 Uninsured Motorist & Underinsured Motorist Coverage

 Although liability insurance is required in every state, not everyone abides by the law.
-This means that some people drive without car insurance, leaving you at financial risk if they strike you.
+Some people drive without car insurance, leaving you at financial risk if they strike you.
 Uninsured motorist coverage gives you insurance for times when you may be in an accident with someone who is not currently insured.

-There are so many optional insurance policies that can be purchased to give you full coverage, but even so not everything will be covered.
-In order to know what is included and what is excluded on your policy, review it in fine detail and ask your agent if you have any uncertainties.
+There are many optional insurance policies that can be purchased to give you full coverage, but even so, not everything will be covered.
+In order to know what is included versus excluded on your policy, review it in fine detail, and ask your agent if you have any uncertainties.